-The implementation of the CINEMA prototype is still in progress.
-The first version is working.
+Currently, the implementation of CINEMA is in progress.
+A first prototype is working.
 It supports a restricted set of the functionality described in this paper.
 For example, it is possible to establish applications in a distributed environment and to control and to synchronize the flow of data units in limited configurations.
-Our future work is directed towards extending the prototype and gaining more experience in using our abstractions by experimenting with applications.
+Our future work is directed at completing our prototype.
+By experimenting with applications, we aim at gaining more experience in using the abstractions.
+This will enable us to verify their practical usefulness.